View Lona Key's Obituary on laruecountyherald.com and share memories

 She was preceded in death by her husband, James Otis Key; her parents, Tee and Lura Blanche Thurman Warren and a son-in-law, Eddie Bush.

-She is survived by two daughters, Rhonda Bush and Sharon Johnson both of Hodgenville; two sons, Mitchell (Sherry) Key of Hodgenville and Johnny (Cezanne) Key of Cecilia; six grandchildren, Steven (Missy) Johnson II, James Michael Key, Kaylee and Hannah Bush and Jason and Kelsey Key and five great-grandchildren.
+She is survived by two daughters, Rhonda Bush and Sharon Johnson both of Hodgenville; two sons, Mitchell (Sherry) Key of Hodgenville and Johnny (Cezanne) Key of Cecilia.

 Published in The Larue County Herald News on May 29, 2019